 - From extended child's pose, lift head and turn hands inward, so finger tips point towards each other - Inhale, bend elbows out to the sides, as you bring hips forward, keeping chest as close to the floor as possible, while hips are raised - Continue pressing chest forward and up as you drop hips to the floor and straighten arms - Exhale, press hips back, as you bend knees, coming back into extended child's pose - Repeat 4-6 times

 Teaching Points

-There are many students for whom this warm up is not appropriate.
 If a student has problems with their shoulders, have them practice hip hinges instead.
 Hip hinges provide a more gentle warm-up to the shoulder joints.